raulmar0/raulmar0/README.md

 💻 Currently working @ Epicor Sofware as **Product developer intern**

-💬 I like romance languagues, Latin Rhythms and just connecting with people :)
+💬 I like romance languagues, latin rhythms and just connecting with people :)

 🎓 Mechatronics engineer from UANL, exchange program to INSA Lyon, and Platzi online learning